 For example, you can go to Sheraton’s store on Amazon to find most of the bedding that they feature in their hotel rooms.
-Same goes for Marriott, Westin, etc.
+The same goes for Marriott, Westin, etc.

-Not all hotels have their own online stores, but the ones that do sell pretty much everything – even the same mattresses used in their rooms.
+Not all hotels have their own online stores, however, but the ones that do sell pretty much everything.
+Even, for example, the same mattresses used in their rooms.

 3.)
 Hospitality bedding distributors